Introduction to PlantPAx 4 Motor Operated Valve

 Next, back in FactoryTalk View SE, right click “Displays” under graphics, and “Add Component into Application”.

-At this point, we will hold the CTRL key, and select P_ValveMO-Advanced, P_ValveMO-Faceplate, P_ValveMO-Quick, and P_ValveStats-Advanced.
+At this point, we will hold the CTRL key, and select P_ValveMO-Advanced, P_ValveMO-Faceplate, P_ValveMO-Quick, P_ValveStats-Advanced, and P_ValveStats-Faceplate.
 When finished selecting the objects, click “Open”.

 Finally, lets add the PlantPAx4.1 Motor Operated Valve instruction onto our display.
 You will find this object in the Process Graphics Library.